ardatan/graphql-mesh/website/docs/getting-started/installation.md

 $ yarn add graphql @graphql-mesh/runtime @graphql-mesh/cli
 ```

-The, you need to install a Mesh handler, according to your API needs.
+Then, you need to install a Mesh handler, according to your API needs.
 You can see the list of [all available built-in handlers in here](/docs/handlers/available-handlers).

 For example, if you wish to use OpenAPI handler, install the handler that matches you needs: